b3-exmo/b3-exmo.github.io/docs/Commentated Docs/quotes-too-sacred.md

 ---
 comments: true
 ---
-# 😵 It's too sacred!
+# 😵 Quotes: It's too sacred!
-These are quotes and examples meant to illustrate ideas that are [[Too Sacred to Share]].
+These are quotes and examples meant to illustrate ideas that are [[Too Sacred to Share|too sacred to share]].
 Ended up being too many to fit snugly in that section, so they're here instead.

 &nbsp;